ohnotnow/laravel-find-unused-code/Readme.md

 ```
 php artisan findunused:methods
+php artisan findunused:classes
 ```

 ### Details

 This just looks for any `function nameOfThing` definitions in your `app` directory, then looks for _any matching calls_ to `nameOfThing` elsewhere in your app or views directories.
 It's a very 'dumb' match so don't take this as 100% truth.
 It does an ok job of spotting unused methods and will ignore certain laravel conventions such as ignoring `handle` methods on generated classes, CRUD methods on controllers.

+Much the same hackyness for the 'classes' version.

 Just to repeat, it is _very_ hacky.